gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

  :layout :post
  :tags ["git"]}

 This is not a tutorial.
-If you're looking for a quick, easy "how to use git" kind of post, look elsewhere.
+If you're looking for a quick, easy, "how to use git" kind of post, look elsewhere.

 The goal of this post is to give you just enough understanding of the git